Studio co-owner and the School Director

 Gymnastics Coach / Pre-School Director

 Angie is a Sumter native and graduated from Sumter High School.
 Gymnastics began for her at the age of four.
 Angie was a competitive gymnast through 9th grade.
 After attending Central Carolina and Florence Darlington Technical Colleges for PTA, she began KAT certification for gymnastics.
-Since then, she has taken many continuing education classes through USAG, as well as becoming a certified Pilates instructor.
+Since then, she has taken many continued education classes through USAG.
 Angie has been an employee of Miss Libby’s School of Dance & Gymnastics since 2000.
-She is married to Johnny Freeman and they have one son, Tony Freeman, who is currently a Ninja Warrior instructor at Miss Libby’s.
+She is married to Johnny Freeman and together they have one son, Tony Freeman, who is currently a Pre Med student at The University of South Carolina, Columbia.

 Elite Star Coach